qpdf/qpdf/manual/cli.rst

    .. help: show format of job JSON

-      Describe the format of the QPDFJob JSON input.
+      Describe the format of the QPDFJob JSON input used by --job-json-file.

-   Describe the format of the QPDFJob JSON input.
-QXXXQ doc ref.
+   Describe the format of the QPDFJob JSON input used by :qpdf:ref:`--job-json-file`.
+For more information about QPDFJob, see :ref:`qpdf-job`.

 .. _test-options: